‘The Mudanza’ Brings Bilingual Laughs

 In a dynamic stage concept in which we see the power of language and communication, local playwright Salomon Maya manages to get laughs from his audience in “The Mudanza,” a bilingual play inspired by Vicente Leñero’s “La Mudanza,” in which two groups of people who don’t speak each other’s languages come together.

 Over the course of moving day and in a series of flashbacks, we get a look at how George and Sarah’s lack of effective communication, despite both being English speakers, is chipping at their relationship.
 In that same vein, we see how the moving crew’s personalities and unwillingness to be direct affects their job performance.
 Things get even more volatile once both parties have to work together across their language barrier.

-“I have always wanted to touch the subject of language just not just in an easy way like seeing the differences between Spanish and English speakers, but seeing what the language that exists or doesn’t exist in relationships like in a marriage or among coworkers over the course of a move and what happens when these groups have to speak with each other as well,” said Maya to La Prensa San Diego.
+“I have always wanted to touch the subject of language but not in an easy way like seeing the differences between Spanish and English speakers, but rather seeing the language that exists or doesn’t exist in relationships like in a marriage or among coworkers over the course of a moving day and what happens when these groups have to speak with each other as well,” said Maya to La Prensa San Diego.

 The play is directed by the award-winning director Pepe Stepensky, who leads Teatro Punto y Coma along with David Chait.
-Among this Thespian’s works is another rendition inspired by the same source script, staged over 20 years ago.
-However, Stepensky notes that Maya’s take on the concept is very unique to Maya.
+Among this Thespian’s works is a rendition inspired by the same source script he staged over 20 years ago.
+However, Stepensky notes that Maya’s take on the concept is very unique.

 “There are no words by Leñero in this play,” said Stepensky.
 “Salomon did a great job writing a millennial couple with today’s problems.”

-The dramatic reading of this script is the final rehearsal before the play’s tentative 2019 run and provided both Stepensky and Maya an opportunity to hear back from audience members on what they like and to adjust to critique and reaction.
+The dramatic reading of this script is the final rehearsal before the play’s tentative 2019 run and provided both Stepensky and Maya an opportunity to hear back from audience members on what they like and to adjust for critique and reaction.